A Biography of Boxing’s Uncrowned Middleweight Champion

 About the Book

 While many of his peers began their careers as farmers and factory workers, Leo Florian Houck became a boxing sensation at age 14, enabling him to support his mother and six siblings after his father’s death.
-Houck’s career really took off in 1911 with a 20–round victory over world-class welterweight Harry Lewis in Paris, and in 1913 he won the middleweight championship.
+Houck’s career really took off in 1911 with a 20–round victory over world-class welterweight Harry Lewis in Paris, and in 1913 he became the leading middleweight contender in America.

 This biography details Houck’s early years in Lancaster, Pennsylvania, his long career in the ring—including 200 fights—and his 27 years as Penn State’s legendary boxing coach.

 Randy L. Swope

 Bibliographic Info: ca. 15 photos, appendix, notes, bibliography, index

 Copyright Date: 2018